PASTAplus/content-x/templates/resources/iam.md

 #### How They Work

 Groups function like individual user profiles and can be assigned any of the standard permission levels (Reader, Editor, or Owner).
 All members inherit the group’s assigned permissions to perform their work.
 Constraint: Nesting is not supported—groups cannot be added as members of other groups.
+See [here](/resources/working-with-groups) to learn more about groups.

 Like individual user profiles, groups can be assigned an API access key and generate an EDI authentication token, allowing them to act as an "authenticated" user within the system.

 You can also create _zero-member groups_—groups with no individual users—to serve as a scoped security tool for API access keys in automated scripts or external data catalog integrations.
 However, to keep your system secure, a zero-member group paired with an access key should never be assigned permissions to data packages or other protected resources.
-See [here](/resources/keys-and-catalogs) for data catalog best practices.

 ### Working with Authentication Tokens